gyng/betabot/README.md

 end
 ```

 ### Dependencies

 Include your gem dependencies in the plugin's Gemfile (as you would usually do for any application).
 This is *not* the same Gemfile located at the bot's root directory.
 The plugin's Gemfile will get picked up when a `bundle install` is run.
 See `./lib/plugins/ping/Gemfile` for an example.

+### Tests

+Include your tests inside a `spec` directory, in the plugin directory.
+See the ping plugin for a concrete example.

 ### Gotchas